pietile/pietile-native-kit/packages/fade-view/README.md

 # FadeView

 Changes content with _FadeOut-FadeIn_ animation. `FadeView` uses `data` prop to know when start the transition.
-Usefull in situations when you want to change content smoothly, implementing tabs content for example.
+Useful in situations when you want to change content smoothly, implementing tabs content for example.

 <img src="https://media.giphy.com/media/1zgdmaNWIiMIJm9klY/giphy.gif" />